techhat/core/doc/development-guides/dev-systems/README.md

 * [SUSE](dev-vm-SUSE.md)
 * [OpenSUSE Images](openSUSE-images.md)

-## Step 3: Setup Docker Admin Node
+## Step 3: Big important step - Setup Docker Admin Node
   1. follow steps in [docker-admin.md](docker-admin.md)

 ## Step 4: Deploy Nodes!

 Now that you've got Crowbar installed, it's time to look in the [Deployment Guide](../../deployment-guide/README.md) for instructions about provisioning nodes.

- Important - you need to change to Crowbar user
+ Important - once you're in the Docker container, you need to change to Crowbar user
   1. `su - crowbar` to gain ruby-2.0 and control Crowbar via the CLI!
   1. we've provided a handle `tools/rails-console` command if you want to reach deep into the bowels of the bunny.